A stye is the blockage of an oil gland in your eyelid.

 - your sight becomes blurred.

-You should see a doctor immediately if you have any of these:
+You should see an optometrist or doctor immediately if you have any of these: